-Over 55% of those responding to the community questionnaire stated that they would like to have a 57 | P a g e play area in the Parish.
+Over 55% of those responding to the community questionnaire stated that they would like to have a play area in the Parish.
 This is even though over 71% of respondents did not have any children living in their household.
 Consequently, it is clear that a cross section of the Parish population feel that this facility is needed for children in the Parish.